PUBLIC PARTICIPATION

 A Public Participation Plan (PPP) describes an MPO's strategies and techniques to inform and engage the public in transportation planning issues with the goal and purpose of maximizing participation and effectiveness.
 Public participation is integral to good transportation policies, programs, and projects.
 Without meaningful public involvement, there is a risk of making poor decisions or decisions that have unintended negative consequences.
 The MPO is responsible for actively involving all affected parties in an open, cooperative, and collaborative process that provides meaningful opportunities to influence transportation decisions.
 WAMPO is committed to understanding our communities diverse transportation needs, concerns, and ideas about what needs to change or be improved.

-Any public comments can be sent to wampo@wampo.org
+All public comments can be sent to wampo@wampo.org.

 Adopted December 2022